-I spoke to John Rooney, a 23-year-old Dubliner who appeared to be taking a power nap beneath a National Grid van, much to the dismay of the guy driving it.
+I spoke to John Rooney, a 23-year-old Dubliner who appeared to be taking a power nap beneath a National Grid van, much to the dismay of the bloke driving it.
 It's all been kicking off in Ireland recently, and John had decided to take the struggle international.
-"I know the Irish government is being pressured by the IMF, and the UK is part of that."
+"I know the Irish Government are being pressured by the IMF, and the UK is part of that."
 He didn't seem too keen on moving when the cops asked him to.
-"I was dragged across the street by Irish coppers recently, and spent six days in the hospital, and had 20 seizures."
+"I was dragged across the street by Irish coppers recently, and spent six days in hospital, and had 20 seizures."

-Seventeen-year-old Jess told me she came down for the night to learn, and now knew "that everyone hates the feds like I do."
+17-year-old Jess told me she came down for the night to learn, and now knew "that everyone hates the feds like I do".
 Others told me they were there to fight against austerity, people getting killed in police custody, and for a free Palestine.

-Nobody seemed terribly bothered about taking Parliament Square, which I'd thought was the whole point, and we were quickly off to the next destination on our revolutionary walking tour, which turned out to be Buckingham Palace.
-As chants of "burn it down" and "God fuck the queen" echoed around, we made our way to the palace.
-When a group of tourists from Hong Kong joined in, I assumed they'd come to link up protests there.
+Nobody seemed that bothered about taking Parliament Square, which I'd thought was the whole point and we were quickly off to the next destination on our revolutionary walking tour, which turned out to be Buckingham Palace.
+As chants of "burn it down" and "god fuck the queen" echoed around, we made our way to the palace.
+A group of tourists from Hong Kong joined in, I assumed they'd come to link up protests there.
 Turned out they thought the crowds were for Prince Charles.

 Fireworks flew at the Palace and a few metal barriers flew at the police, who got their sticks out again.